begeli/graph-benchmark-evaluation/neo4j-bench/README.md

 # neo4j-bench
-Scripts needed to benchmark neo4j on the Piz Daint super computer
+Scripts needed to benchmark neo4j on the Piz Daint supercomputer

 ## Folder structure
 Neo4j benchmark tool executable (the jar file should be located in the $HOME folder.)